Are Robots Going to Replace Human Being in Backgroud Checks?

 In addition to getting more truthful answers, using the robot completed the process quicker and at a reduced cost.

-“This is interesting technology,” says John Griffith, a San Diego attorney who specializes in security clearance law.
+“This is an interesting technology,” says John Griffith, an attorney who specializes in security clearance law.
 “Given the backlog of applications that has been reported recently, this could be one way of speeding the process a bit.”

 In January, the Defense Security Service reported it had a backlog of more than 8,000 electronic questionnaires for investigations processing (called e-QIPs) awaiting review and submission to the Office of Personnel Management.